 Empower your staff to succeed.
 Knowledge is power.
-Having the forms and access to the relevant case law is essential to success.
+Having access to the relevant case law is essential to success.
 Strengthen your emerging talent by educating them about their careers and providing them with the tools to succeed.
 Our mission is to provide dedicated support, education, hands-on guidance, and industry-leading materials to our members to assist their staff in optimizing their business practices in the area of credit and collection.
-Those who know Jay, president of the Credit and Collection Education Forum (CCEF) and co-author of The Complete Guide to Credit and Collection Law, published by Wolters Kluwer (Aspen Publishers), know he has a track record for providing well-reasoned, detailed content and proactive solutions.
+Those who know Jay, president of the Corporate Compliance Education Forum (CCEF) and co-author of The Complete Guide to Credit and Collection Law, published by Wolters Kluwer (Aspen Publishers), know he has a track record for providing well-reasoned, detailed content and proactive solutions.

 CCEF is an education company that can provide the information creditors, agencies, and attorneys need to succeed without the fear of legal malpractice that hinders trade associations.
 CCEF provides the information.
 You decide how to use it to serve your business.

 A PDF version of the CCEF brochure can be viewed and downloaded here

 The topics application for CCEF can be filled out here and emailed directly to us.

 1) To become the leading education and support resource for creditors, agencies, attorneys, and others engaged in the business of credit and collection.
 CCEF will support the diverse needs of entities that handle commercial, bankruptcy and consumer/retail matters.
 (One-stop Shopping).

 2) To be the go-to resource for creditors to learn about best practices and obtain information about vendors, agencies and law firms.

 3) To provide highly practical resources that will maximize both long-term profitability and day-to-day productivity, including: